Organizing your Content

 Photo UI

-Both the capture button and the snapshot controls once a snapshot has been taken might interfere with other UI assets.
+Both the capture button and the Snapshot Controls once a snapshot has been taken might interfere with other UI assets.

-Snapshot controls once snapshot captured
+Snapshot Controls once a snapshot has been captured

-If you require Photo UI for your experience, it is recommended you enable Photo UI first before adding any other Screen UI assets.
 Lastly, preview your experience often to make sure your UI assets are not being blocked.

 Continue reading our documentation to take a look at some Screen UI example use cases.